FaizNrsydn/FaizNrsydn/README.md

 🧑‍🎓 Faiz Nurrosyiddin
 🎓 Informatics Engineering student at Telkom University
 💡 Passionate About Artificial Intellegent
-🔭 I’m currently learning GO, C, Python, Web Dev
+🔭 I’m currently learning GO, C, Python, Web Dev, MySQL
 📚 Interested in: Machine Learning, Database Design, Cloud Computing
 🌱 Always eager to explore new technologies and contribute to open source projects
 > "Programs must be written for people to read, and only incidentally for machines to execute."